Grades are one of the many aspects of student life that you can manage in FULL FABRIC, so let's take a look into how you can do it. 😃

 When you enter a resit, the math on the resulting CALCULATED GRADE is based on the highest graded attempts, meaning that the lowest scores are not factored in.
 To remove a resit, just delete the content of the field and tap outside, after which the field will disappear.

-Next, to actually publish a group of grades or even all of them, open the GRADES PUBLISHER at the top right-hand corner and select the grades in question as instructed below:
+Carrying on, what you next need to do to actually publish a group of grades or even all of them, is open the GRADES PUBLISHER at the top right-hand corner and select the grades in question as instructed below:

 As you tick one or multiple boxes, a green cloud will appear on the left as a confirmation that the corresponding grade will be published, accompanied by a legend at the bottom of the screen: